St Andrew’s Church Summer Picnic, 6 July 2019

 Congratulations and thanks to Sandie Ash and her hardworking team for organising this very worthwhile event.
 Thanks also to all who took part, including those who set everything up in the morning, and tidied up at the end of the day.
 And thanks of course to everyone who came along to support the church, and make St Andrew’s Summer Picnic such an enjoyable and memorable occasion for the Village.

-Photographs by Jerry O’Reilly.
+Photographs and introduction by Jerry O’Reilly.